Nebobot/Trello-Telegram-Bot/README.md

 `telegram_api_token = ""` — Telegram API token, received from [BotFather](https://t.me/BotFather)

 `actions_api = "https://..."` — The URL that the bot will access to check for events.
-For help, see the section # Config # Trello API
+For help, see the section [# Trello API](https://github.com/Nebobot/Trello-Telegram-Bot/#trello-api).

 `peer_id = 0` — ID of the chat where notifications will be sent.
 You can get this ID yourself if you have already worked with BotAPI.
 Otherwise, it is recommended to use third-party Telegram clients that have this functionality.
 For example, Kotogram.
-If you do not understand anything at all, write an Issue, I will try to explain to you, if needed
+If you do not understand anything at all, write an Issue, I will try to explain to you, if needed.

 `set_logging = True` — Turns additional logs on and off.

+### config.py and template_config.py
+Configuration variables are available for editing in the `config.py` file.
+If there is no such file, just rename `template_config.py` to `config.py` and start adding your variables.

 ### Trello API
 For the bot to work, you need to compose the correct actions_api address.
 You can make it according to this template: